-Name Plan Name (a) Number of Years Credited Service Present Value of Accumulated Benefit (b) (\$) Payments During Last Fiscal Year (\$) David C. Adams Curtiss-Wright Corporation Retirement Plan 17 \$2,041,724 \$0 Glenn E. Tynan Curtiss-Wright Corporation Retirement Plan 17 \$1,139,174 \$0 Thomas P. Quinly Curtiss-Wright Corporation Retirement Plan 12 \$ 784,641 \$0 Paul J. Ferdenzi Curtiss-Wright Corporation Retirement Plan 18 \$ 937,905 \$0 Harry S. Jakubowitz Curtiss-Wright Corporation Retirement Plan 15 \$ 977,303 \$0
+Name Plan Name (a) Number of Years Credited Service Present Value of Accumulated Benefit (b) (\$) Payments During Last Fiscal Year (\$) David C. Adams Curtiss-Wright Corporation Retirement Plan 19 \$2,113,690 \$0 Glenn E. Tynan Curtiss-Wright Corporation Retirement Plan 19 \$1,275,873 \$0 Thomas P. Quinly Curtiss-Wright Corporation Retirement Plan 14 \$ 901,036 \$0 Paul J. Ferdenzi Curtiss-Wright Corporation Retirement Plan 20 \$1,034,702 \$0 K. Christopher Farkas Curtiss-Wright Corporation Retirement Plan 10 \$ 306,647 \$0

-- (a) The Curtiss-Wright Corporation Retirement Plan is a defined benefit pension plan providing qualified retirement benefits to eligible employees of the Curtiss-Wright Corporation.
-Benefits are based on a formula which takes account of service and the average of the highest five years of a participant's pay within the last 10 years of employment.
+(a) The Curtiss-Wright Corporation Retirement Plan is a defined benefit pension plan providing qualified retirement benefits to eligible employees of the Curtiss-Wright Corporation.
+Benefits are based on a formula, which takes account of service and the average of the highest five consecutive years of a participant's pay within the last 10 years of employment.
 Normal retirement is the later of age 65 or three years of service.
-Unreduced early retirement benefits may be payable if age is greater than 55 and the sum of age and service exceeds 80. - (b) The present value of the accumulated benefit was determined as of December 31, 2016, the measurement date used for pension disclosure in the Company's financial statements pursuant to Accounting Standard Codification 715.
+Unreduced early retirement benefits may be payable if age is greater than 55 and the sum of age and service exceeds 80.